dev-ev/protexam/README.md

 source /your_project_path/project_name/bin/activate
 ```

-If the environment has been activated correctly, the console should be displaying the name of the environment in the console.
+If the environment has been activated correctly, the name of the environment should be displayed in the console.

 ```
 (project_name) user:~$